 There is a simple name tag generation print view which will print a page which can then be cut with name tags which can be mounted alongside each submission.
 You could also use the generated CSV file to mail-merge your own design should you wish.

-Your calls site features an optional public web gallery.
-This page is 'un-published' by default, but should you want to have a public web gallery simply publish this page under the 'Pages' tab of your call.
+Your call's site features an optional public web gallery.
+This page is 'un-published' by default, should you want to have a public web gallery, simply publish this page under the 'Pages' tab of your call.
 All juried in entries will then appear in this gallery.
 Any visitor to your website can then see the submissions.
-The gallery works great on Desktop, Tablet, and Mobile phones and is touch/swipe friendly too!
+The gallery works great on desktop, tablet, and mobile phones and is touch/swipe friendly too!

-As mentioned you can also charge your user a registration or submission fee for their entries into you call.
+As mentioned, you can also charge your users a registration or submission fee for their entries into your call.
 We handle all of the checkout directly on our site, so the user never has to leave, and all of the payments go directly into your payment processor.
 This allows you to issue refunds, request payments, and have full control over your funds.
 All transactions are subject to credit card processing fees outlined in your Admin account panel.